This website is the property of Wise Living Homes Ltd.

 - if possible, the individual has been properly informed (by way of a privacy notice or otherwise) of the nature of the processing, the purposes for which it is being carried out and the legal basis for

-- SDL will not carry out automated decision-making (including profiling) based on any individual’s sensitive personal information.
+- WISE GROUP will not carry out automated decision-making (including profiling) based on any individual’s sensitive personal information.

-- SDL’s relevant data protection privacy notice will set out the types of sensitive personal information that SDL processes, what it is used for and the lawful basis for the
+- WISE GROUP’s relevant data protection privacy notice will set out the types of sensitive personal information that WISE GROUP processes, what it is used for and the lawful basis for the

 7) CRIMINAL RECORDS INFORMATION

 7.1.
-Criminal records information will be processed in accordance with SDL’s Criminal Records Information Policy.
+Criminal records information will be processed in accordance with WISE GROUP’s Criminal Records Information Policy.

 8) DATA PROTECTION IMPACT ASSESSMENTS (DPIAS)

-- Where processing is likely to result in a high risk to an individual’s data protection rights (e.g. where SDL is planning to use a new form of technology), we will, before commencing the processing, carry out a DPIA to assess:
+- Where processing is likely to result in a high risk to an individual’s data protection rights (e.g. where WISE GROUP is planning to use a new form of technology), we will, before commencing the processing, carry out a DPIA to assess:

 - whether the processing is necessary and proportionate in relation to its purpose;